unwriter/readcash/README.md

 However it's becoming hard to keep track of all the wallets across different apps, and I imagine it will become a nightmare to keep track of what is going on with our own money across different applications like these.
 This is where **read.cash** comes in.

-1. By providing a dead simple interface for managing multiple wallets in a single place, read.cash lets you keep track of all your money across multiple apps.
+1. By providing a dead simple interface for managing multiple wallets in a single place, read.cash provides a single unified interface to keep track of all your money across multiple apps.
-2. Also, by monitoring public addresses instead of having to import private keys, read.cash ensures that nothing bad will happen and you can feel free to add as many wallets as you want to get the most value, with zero risk.
+2. By monitoring **public addresses instead of importing private keys**, read.cash ensures that nothing bad can ever happen, and you can feel free to add as many wallets as you want, with zero risk.

-## How
+## How It Works

 here are some highlights that make read.cash unique.